Raincoon/OddRealmBotany/README.md

 This project will deal with categorising grow times, biome occurrences, etc. of various crops (and trees) in the colony-building game Odd Realm.
 <br>
-In the game, plants and trees may be sown and cultivated from seed and may also grow naturally depending on season and chosen biome.
+In the game, plants and trees can be sown and cultivated from seed and may also grow naturally depending on season and chosen biome.
 Some tree varieties may also yield fruit.
 <br>
-<sub>Tracking fruit<->tree relations specifically is not planned, as they are few and fairly obvious (apples from apple trees, coconuts from palm trees); similar functionality can be achieved with matching tags.</sub>
+<sub>Tracking fruit<->tree relations specifically is not planned, as such occurrences are few and fairly obvious (apples from apple trees, coconuts from palm trees); similar functionality can be achieved with matching tags.</sub>
 <br><br>
 Current planned features<ul>
   <li>login with username+password for item tracking and/or admin functionality</li>